PARENTING BY CONNECTION

 - Expertise in the Parenting by Connection approach.
 You will practice in your own family and in your

-- Discussion of developmental theory and neuroscience, with a focus on practical and experiential application.
+- Presentation of the latest neuroscience, with a focus on practical and experiential application.

 - Guidance on using these practices both in your family and with your clients.